 - iPad Friendly – Garageband can be used seamlessly in iPad iPhones which make it a perfect mobile DAW.

 - Drummer for iOS – You can add virtual drummers to the session who take direction and play realistic grooves.

-- On the go DAW- its a mobile DAW which support mobile devices like iPad and iPhone so you can create songs on the go.
+- On the go DAW- it’s a mobile DAW that supports mobile devices like iPad and iPhone so you can create songs on the go.

 - Share your songs – It supports iCloud Drive through which you can upload, share and access your songs from any location and device.